ayuwusshh/ayuwusshh/README.md

-## Hi there, Im Ayush Kumar Singh👋
+## Hi there, I am Ayush Kumar Singh👋

 # 💫 About Me:
 Enthusiastic Computer Science undergraduate with a strong foundation in DSA, full-stack development, and cloud <br>infrastructure.
 Experienced in AWS projects, hackathons, and building scalable tech solutions.
 Passionate about sharing <br>knowledge with the developer community on LinkedIn.